- 3 Slices bacon

-Sauté duck livers; remove and pat dry; cut into 1/2-inch pieces.
-Save duck fat.
+Sauté chicken liver; remove and pat dry; cut into 1/2-inch pieces.
+Save chicken fat.

-Combine bacon fat and duck fat into one pan and sauté shallots, carrots and celery until translucent; remove from fat.
+Combine bacon fat and chicken fat into one pan and sauté shallots, carrots and celery until translucent; remove from fat.
 Save fat.

 Combine all remaining ingredients except herbs, seasoning, chicken stock and fat in mixing bowl.
 Mix well.
 Add 1/3 of remaining fat, chicken stock and herbs into the mixture.
 Allow 30-45 minutes for all ingredients to infuse.
 Add seasoning to taste.